 Meetings of security holders are an important forum for two-way communication between the Company and its shareholders.
-The meetings provide an opportunity for the Company to provide shareholders with a greater understanding of its business, governance, financial performance and prospects, as well as to discuss areas of shareholders' concerns to the board and management.
-Meetings also provide an opportunity for security holders to express their views to the Company's board and management about any areas of concern or interest for them.
+The meetings provide an opportunity for the Company to provide shareholders

-At the Annual General Meeting in January 2021 shareholders approved changes to the Company's constitution that clarified the ability to hold in person, virtual or hybrid general meetings, particularly relevant during the current COVID-19 pandemic.
+At the Annual General Meeting in January 2022 shareholders approved changes to the Company's constitution that clarified the ability to hold in person, virtual or hybrid general meetings, particularly relevant during the current COVID-19 pandemic.
 Virtual or hybrid meetings will provide security holders who are not able to attend the meeting the ability to exercise their right to ask questions about, or make comments on, the management of the entity, the opportunity to provide questions or comments ahead of the meeting.